Xander10alpha/AICs-Xander10alpha/README.md

 Tatha's improved AI castles (but not with the no_tatha AIC!!!)

-PitchNeededs Every Edit Castels (both)
+PitchNeededs Every Edit Castels (both setups)

 ## Other vanilla castles setups: